 In some cases, you may need the best shot search to start only after a user places their face in a certain area in the screen.
-You can specify this area in ShowCameraParams with the borderDistance parameter:
+You can specify face recognition area borders by implementing one of the strategies described below.